futoin/specs/draft/ftn12_async_api.md

     * does NOT throw exception/abort execution
     * calls onerror( async_iface, name )
 4. *Map state()*
-    * returns reference to map, which can be populated with arbitrary state values
+    * returns reference to map/object, which can be populated with arbitrary state values
 6. *void setTimeout( timeout_ms )*
     * inform execution engine to wait for either success() or error() for specified timeout in ms. On timeout, error("Timeout") is called